AInsights Entry for Anisaldehyde (CAS: 50984-52-6)

 3. Natural Occurrence & Formation

 Anisaldehyde naturally occurs in the essential oils of anise and fennel.
 It can also be formed through the oxidation of anethole, a major component of these oils.
-This compound is often used to impart a "natural" flavor or fragrance designation due to its presence in these natural sources.
+Its presence in natural sources allows it to be designated as a "natural flavor" or "natural fragrance" under certain regulatory frameworks, depending on the extraction and processing methods used.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs